darafferty/rapthor/idg-bin/README.md

 * BUILD_LIB_KNC: build library 'libidg-knc' for usage of Intel Xeon Phi KNC
 * BUILD_WITH_PYTHON: build Python module 'idg' to use IDG from Python
 * BUILD_WITH_BOOST_PYTHON: ...
-* BUILD_WITH_EXAMPLES: small executables to demonstrate the use of 'libidg-*'
+* BUILD_WITH_EXAMPLES: small executables to demonstrate the use of 'libidg*'
+* BUILD_WITH_DEMO: demo reading a measurement set and creating a sky image

 All other build options are for development purposes only, and should be left at the default values by a regular user.